-It is pertinent to mention here that most of the times patients do not notice hair loss until they have lost 50% of their hair, and that is very precarious situation.
+It is pertinent to mention here that most of the time patients do not notice hair loss until they have lost 50% of their hair, and that is a very precarious situation.
 So, be vigilant enough to notice any unusual hair fall and fix it at the earliest.

-Listed below are the factors that increase risk of hair loss:
+Listed below are the factors that increase the risk of hair loss:

 Genetics is the most common cause of hair loss but it is not the only one.
-There are numerous others as well and among them nutritional deficiencies remain at the top.
-Like your body, hairs also need proper, balanced diet for their nourishment and growth.
-If your diet is lacking any nutrient essential for hair growth, this can trigger hair loss.
-Essential nutrients for healthy hair growth include iron, proteins, vitamins, omega 3 fatty acids, sulfur and zinc.
-Protein and iron are particularly important for your hairs.
+There are numerous others as well and among them, nutritional deficiencies remain at the top.
+Like your body, hairs also need a proper, balanced diet for their nourishment and growth.
+If your diet is lacking any nutrients essential for hair growth, this can trigger hair loss.
+Essential nutrients for healthy hair growth include iron, proteins, vitamins, omega 3 fatty acids, sulfur, and zinc.
+Protein and iron are particularly important for your hair.

-Use of wrong hair products can also accelerate or even trigger hair loss.
+The use of the wrong hair products can also accelerate or even trigger hair loss.
 Perming and straightening are particularly dangerous.
 Excessive use of hair dryers is also not good for your strands as well as follicles, as the heat from blow dryers causes your hair to become dry and brittle.
-Other styling products like flat iron, curling rollers etc are also catalysts of hair loss.
-If you are styling freak, go easy on your hair and start wearing natural hair styles.
+Other styling products like flat iron, curling rollers, etc are also catalysts of hair loss.
+If you are a styling freak, go easy on your hair and start wearing natural hairstyles.